Educational psychology: Training

-In order to become an educational psychologist, students can complete an undergraduate degree in their choice.
-They then must go to graduate school to study education psychology, counseling psychology, and/ or school counseling.
-Most students today are also receiving their doctorate degrees in order to hold the "psychologist" title.
+In order to become an educational psychologist, students can complete an undergraduate degree of their choice.
+They then must go to graduate school to study education psychology, counseling psychology, or school counseling.
+Most students today are also receiving their doctoral degrees in order to hold the "psychologist" title.
 Educational psychologists work in a variety of settings.
 Some work in university settings where they carry out research on the cognitive and social processes of human development, learning and education.
 Educational psychologists may also work as consultants in designing and creating educational materials, classroom programs and online courses.
-Educational psychologists who work in k–12 school settings (closely related are school psychologists in the US and Canada) are trained at the master's and doctoral levels.
+Educational psychologists who work in K–12 school settings (closely related are school psychologists in the US and Canada) are trained at the master's and doctoral levels.
 In addition to conducting assessments, school psychologists provide services such as academic and behavioral intervention, counseling, teacher consultation, and crisis intervention.
 However, school psychologists are generally more individual-oriented towards students.

 Many high schools and colleges are increasingly offering educational psychology courses, with some colleges offering it as a general education requirement.
-Similarly, colleges offer students opportunities to obtain a PhD. in Educational Psychology.
+Similarly, colleges offer students opportunities to obtain a Ph.D. in educational psychology.

-Within the UK, students must hold a degree that is accredited by the British Psychological Society (either undergraduate or at Masters level) before applying for a three-year doctoral course that involves further education, placement, and a research thesis.
+Within the UK, students must hold a degree that is accredited by the British Psychological Society (either undergraduate or at the master's level) before applying for a three-year doctoral course that involves further education, placement, and a research thesis.

 In recent years, many university training programs in the US have included curriculum that focuses on issues of race, gender, disability, trauma, and poverty, and how those issues affect learning and academic outcomes.
 A growing number of universities offer specialized certificates that allow professionals to work and study in these fields (i.e. autism specialists, trauma specialists).